Dean Gorré

-Dean Roberto Gorré (born 10 September 1970) is a Dutch-Surinamese football coach and former player.
-He was recently the interim coach of the Curaçao national team.
+Dean Roberto Gorré (born 10 September 1970) is a Surinamese football coach and former player.
+He is currently the head coach of the Curaçao national under-20 team.

 Playing career

+Club

-Gorré made his debut on 20 April 1988 for SVV.
+Born in Suriname, Gorré grew up in Hoogvliet and made his debut on 20 April 1988 for SVV.
 He also went on to play for the merger club SVV/Dordrecht’90, as well as at Feyenoord, Groningen, Ajax, all in the Netherlands, and Huddersfield Town, Barnsley and Blackpool in the United Kingdom.

+International

+Gorré played 5 games for the Netherlands national under-21 football team and 2 for the Olympic team.

 Coaching and managerial career

 In 2008–09, he was the assistant first-team coach at Southampton, after previously occupying the same role at Stoke City.

 In January 2012, he was appointed head coach at RBC Roosendaal in the Netherlands.
 Despite a string of negative results during his tenure at the club, the club avoided direct relegation by the end of the season; this was however made redundant later in June after the club was declared bankrupt due to financial troubles.

 Gorré had a spell as a youth coach at Ajax, before being appointed Scotland national under-17 football team coach in February 2012.
 He had worked previously with Scottish FA performance director Mark Wotte at Southampton.
 He left this post for personal reasons in March 2013.

 In December 2014, Gorré was appointed head coach of the new proposed professional national squad of his native country Suriname.
 In February 2015, the appointment was made permanent.
 He has coached three official Surinamese games with one win and two losses.
 In February 2016, the SVB said that Dean was no longer manager of Suriname, but there were papers saying that Gorre still wanted to be coach of Suriname.

 In October 2016, Gorré joined Reading as a scout.

 In July 2018, Gorré returned as national coach of Suriname.
 He signed a contract for two years.
 His goal to enforce Surinamese qualification for the Gold Cup, the championship of North and Central America and the Caribbean, for the first time was achieved.
 This was made possible via the Concacaf Nations League, which started in September 2018 and by beating Nicaragua 2–1 in the final away group match.

 Gorré has been distinguished by the Surinamese President Desi Bouterse, he was appointed officer in the Honorary Order of the Yellow Star, one of the awards that can also be granted to non-Surinamese.
 This was for reaching the Gold Cup with the Surinamese squad for the first time ever and happened in the context of the 44th Independence Day that Suriname celebrates on 25 November each year.